investcode/Flutter_MobileApp_Development/README.md

 __Flutter__ is an SDK which is used for creating Mobile Applications where single source code is used for both Android and iOS using google's __Dart__ Programming Language.
 More details about this SDK is present at [flutter.io](http://www.flutter.io)

-# Learning by creating usable applications (A ToDo Application)
+# Learning by creating usable application (A ToDo App)

 The tutorial is designed in such a way that at the end, you will be able to create a running ToDo app for Android as well as for iOS.